Salmon River Idaho White Water Rafting

 In September, we provide scenic float trips on the Middle Fork.
 Our September trips are primarily small fly fishing trips, although we do have limited seats available for non-fly fishing.

-In September, the scenic float experience takes place on our “champagne boats”.
+The scenic float experience takes place on our “champagne boats”.
 We do not have paddle boats or ducky’s this time of year due to low water and cooling water temperatures.
 Instead, we focus on a comfortable ride and a variety of off-river activities such as scenic side hikes, exploring the geography and history of the canyon, hot springs, exploring pictographs, and simply relaxing and disconnecting in the vast beauty of Idaho’s wilderness.

 Please inquire with any questions about this unique, scenic wilderness river experience.